Show images in pop-ups

 2. On the map, zoom to and click the Lop Nur feature in western China.

-A pop-up appears, listing the two original fields and the two new ones.
+A pop-up appears, listing the four original fields and the two new ones.
 It also shows a picture.

 Pop-up for the Lop Nur feature with image